-AFSHIN ZARINEBAF and ZACHARY CHERNIK, individually and on behalf of a class of similarly situated individuals, PLAINTIFFS,) Case No. 1:18-CV-06951) Honorable Virginia M. Kendall) V.)) DEMAND FOR JURY TRIAL CHAMPION PETFOODS USA, INC. and CHAMPION PETFOODS LP, DEFENDANTS.)))))
+AFSHIN ZARINEBAF and ZACHARY CHERNIK, individually and on behalf of a class of similarly situated individuals,) Case No. 1:18-CV-06951) Honorable Virginia M. Kendall

+PLAINTIFFS,))

+V.) DEMAND FOR JURY TRIAL

+CHAMPION PETFOODS USA, INC. and CHAMPION PETFOODS LP,)))

+DEFENDANTS.)))

-AMENDED CLASS ACTION COMPLAINT
+SECOND AMENDED CLASS ACTION COMPLAINT

-1. Plaintiffs Zachary Chernik and Afshin Zarinebaf, individually and on behalf of all others similarly situated, by and through their undersigned attorneys, brings this Class Action Complaint against Defendants Champion Petfoods USA, Inc. and Champion Petfoods LP ("Defendants"), for their negligent, reckless, and/or intentional practice of misrepresenting, failing to test for, and failing to fully disclose the presence and/or risk of inclusion in their pet food of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements throughout the United States.
-Plaintiffs seek both injunctive and monetary relief on behalf of the proposed Class (defined below), including requiring full disclosure of all such substances in Defendants' marketing, advertising, and labeling; prohibiting the utilization of suppliers who are street renderers or rendering facilities that accept euthanized animals; requiring testing of all ingredients and final products for such substances; and restoring monies to the members of the proposed Class.
-Plaintiffs allege the following based upon personal knowledge as well as investigation by their counsel and as to all other matters, upon information and belief.
-Plaintiffs believe that substantial evidentiary support will exist for the allegations set forth herein after a reasonable opportunity for discovery.
+1. Plaintiffs Zachary Chernik ("Plaintiff Chernik") and Afshin Zarinebaf ("Plaintiff Zarinebaf," and together with Plaintiff Chernik, "Plaintiffs"), individually and on behalf of all others similarly situated, by and through their undersigned attorneys, brings this Second Amended Class Action Complaint against Defendants Champion Petfoods USA, Inc. ("Defendant Champion USA") and Champion Petfoods LP ("Defendant Champion Canada") (together, "Defendants"), for their negligent, reckless, and/or intentional practice of misrepresenting, failing to test for, and failing to fully disclose the presence and/or risk of inclusion in their pet food of heavy metals, pentobarbital, toxins, BISPHENOL A ("BPA"), non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements throughout the United States.
+Plaintiffs seek both injunctive and monetary relief on behalf of the proposed Class (defined below), including: (i) requiring full disclosure of all such substances and ingredients in Defendants' marketing, advertising, and labeling; (ii) prohibiting the utilization of the term "Fresh Regional Ingredients" and also suppliers who are street renderers or rendering facilities that accept euthanized animals; (iii) requiring testing of all ingredients and final products for such substances; and (iv) restoring monies to the members of the proposed Class.
+Plaintiffs allege the following based upon personal knowledge as well as investigation by their counsel and discovery and as to all other matters, upon information and belief.